ng-Classic/ng-classic/CONTRIBUTING.md

 ## <a name="coc"></a> Code of Conduct

-Help us keep Angular open and inclusive.
+Help us keep NX Classic open and inclusive.
 Please read and follow our [Code of Conduct][coc].

 ## <a name="question"></a> Got a Question or Problem?

 Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.
-Instead, we recommend using [Stack Overflow](https://stackoverflow.com/questions/tagged/angular) to ask support-related questions.
-When creating a new question on Stack Overflow, make sure to add the `angular` tag.
+Instead, we recommend using [Stack Overflow](https://stackoverflow.com/questions/tagged/nx-classic) to ask support-related questions.
+When creating a new question on Stack Overflow, make sure to add the `Nx Classic` tag.

 Stack Overflow is a much better place to ask questions since: